Owen Miller Player Props: Brewers vs. Blue Jays

-Owen Miller -- with a slugging percentage of .571 in his past 10 games, including four extra-base hits -- will be in action for the Milwaukee Brewers against the Toronto Blue Jays, with Yusei Kikuchi on the hill, on May 30 at 7:07 PM ET.
+Owen Miller -- with a slugging percentage of .571 in his past 10 games, including four extra-base hits -- will be in action for the Milwaukee Brewers versus the Toronto Blue Jays, with Alek Manoah on the hill, on May 31 at 7:07 PM ET.

-In his previous game, he reached base in all three of his plate appearances (2-for-2 with two RBI) against the Giants.
+He had a one-hit showing in his most recent game (1-for-4) against the Blue Jays.

 Owen Miller Game Info & Props vs. the Blue Jays